SoftUni-Internal/interactive-content/EN/10-Deployment/04-Summary.md

 - Integrating GitHub with Heroku enables automatic deploys
   - The live version of your application automatically updates with the latest changes

-## In the next lesson you will learn:

-- Exam Preparation - Building a Single Page Application using:
-  - Express
-  - MongoDB
-  - Mongoose
-  - JWT

 [/slide]